apache/parquet-format/Encryption.md

 7. Support multiple encryption algorithms, to account for different security and performance requirements.
 8. Enable two modes for metadata protection:
-- full protection of file metadata
+   * full protection of file metadata
-- partial protection of file metadata, that allows old readers to access unencrypted columns in an encrypted file.
+   * partial protection of file metadata, that allows legacy readers to access unencrypted columns in an encrypted file.